 It is Jesus, the King of the sun.

 The most famous of the armour or breastplate prayers for protection is known as Saint Patrick’s Breastplate.
 This invites God’s force-field to strengthen us for life’s struggles.

 4. Powers of creation

 5. Spiritual gifts

 The praying person then confronts negative forces one by one, invites Christ into each situation, and repeats the opening invocation.

-In the prayer we call Saint Patrick’s Breastplate (see Hymns 322 and 611 in the Church Hymnal) the writer imagines that he is Patrick, putting on the different items of God’s armour: God, good spirits, saints, powers of creation, spiritual gifts – just like a suit of armour.
-The eighth verse of this prayer (Hymn 322) has these words:
+In the prayer we call Saint Patrick’s Breastplate (see Hymns 322 and 611 in the Church Hymnal), the writer imagines that he is Saint Patrick, putting on the different items of God’s armour: God, good spirits, saints, powers of creation, spiritual gifts – just like a suit of armour.
+The eighth verse of this prayer (Hymn 322) says:

 Christ be with me,

 Christ within me,